 Reading Abbey ruins and Abbey Quarter: off-line resources - tours, talks, books, courses

-Tours of the Abbey Ruins
+Tours of the Abbey Ruins and related tours

 1. Reading Museum have on their Abbey Quarter website a Talks and Tours page, where guided tours are advertised from time to time.